 If a payment were to be made or collected through a Member State which has opted for a withholding system and an amount of tax were to be withheld from that payment, neither the Issuer, the Registrar nor any Paying Agent (as defined in the Conditions of the Covered Bonds) nor any other person would be obliged to pay additional amounts with respect to any Covered Bond as a result of the imposition of such withholding tax.
 The Issuer is required to maintain a Paying Agent in a Member State that is not obliged to withhold or deduct tax pursuant to the EU Savings Directive.

-U.S. Foreign Account Tax Compliance Withholding may affect payments on the Covered Bonds
+FATCA withholding may affect payments on the Covered Bonds